Updated: Dec 6, 2022

 Employees in California are, by law, protected from discrimination based on a perceived disability under California law.
 This ensures that even if employees do not have a disability, they are shielded from discrimination based on their disability.

 It is illegal for an employer to believe (whether incorrectly or not) that an employee has or may have a disability.

 The Duty of the Worker to Inform

 An employee must prove that he or she was subjected to adverse workplace action because of his or her disability to make a case of illegal disability discrimination.

-In the vast majority of cases, this ensures that the employer must be aware of the employee's disability.
+In most cases, this ensures that the employer must be aware of the employee's disability.
 When an employer discovers that an employee has a disability, they must:

 When the employee informs the employer of his or her condition, or when the employer learns about the condition from another source, such as a third party or by observation.